aboutgeorge/usesthis/interviews/published/sophia.teutschler.markdown

 I'm pretty happy with my current configuration.
 A nice to have would be some sort of "Private Cloud" that keeps all of my files and such in a central place.
 I currently use [MobileMe][mobile-me] to achieve that but it's still far too slow and limited for my likes.
 It would be also great if I could have a [Mighty Mouse][mighty-mouse] that has a scroll nipple that I would not need to clean every morning... sigh.

 [coversutra]: http://www.coversutra.com/ "An iTunes controller for the Mac."
-[groceries]: http://www.groceriesapp.com/ "A smart shopping list for the iPhone."
+[groceries-iphone]: http://www.groceriesapp.com/ "A smart shopping list for the iPhone."
-[tipulator]: http://www.tipulatorapp.com/ "A tipping calculator for the iPhone."
+[tipulator-iphone]: http://www.tipulatorapp.com/ "A tipping calculator for the iPhone."
 [imac]: http://www.apple.com/imac/ "The all-in-one Mac."
 [macbook-pro]: http://www.apple.com/macbookpro/ "The popular Intel-based Mac laptop."
 [time-capsule]: http://www.apple.com/timecapsule/ "A WiFi access point and backup system."